| |

 Answer:

-For Smoke there are “SmokeStacks” and “Ozones”.
+Smoke has “SmokeStacks” and “Ozones.”
 Ozones are addresses.
-One or more stacks can have knowledge of identical Ozones.
-Let’s say the ozone is blue and let’s say 10 stacks know this ozone.
-In Smoke, I share my keys and he transmits them using the keys generated by Blue.
+One or more stacks can be aware of identical ozones.
+Let’s assume the ozone is blue and say 10 stacks are aware of this ozone.
+In Smoke, I share my keys and it transmits them via the keys generated by Blue.
 A friend does the same.
-Our messages are then recorded on these reachable stacks.
-Spot-On has institutions, but the process is not so simple. (translated by DeepL)
+Our messages are then recorded on these accessible stacks.
+Spot-On has institutions, but the process is not that simple.

-Question: Is a server needed for offline messages?
+Question: Is a server required for offline messages?
 On both sides?

-Answer:_ SmokeStacks can be both clients and servers.
-If they are clients, they connect to things.
-So no. For example, I’m on Mars and my friend is on Venus.
-Stacks can be on Pluto, on the Sun, and on Earth.
-If the electrons from our devices can reach those stacks, everything works as expected.
+SmokeStacks can be both clients and servers.
+When they are clients, they connect to things.
+So no. For example, I am on Mars and my friend is on Venus.
+The stacks can be on Pluto, the sun, and Earth.
+If the electrons from our devices can reach these stacks, everything works as expected.
 I don’t need my own stack, and neither does my friend.
-Nor do we need to know the details of the upstream connection.
-Imagine someone configuring a set of stacks and entering an echo network.”
+We also don’t need to know the details of the upstream connection.
+Imagine someone configuring a series of stacks and entering an echo network.

 German user manual: https://de.wikibooks.org/wiki/Goldbug (external)